maevadevs/Whats-In-The-News-Chrome-Extension/readme.md

 # What's In The News - Chrome Extension

-This is a Chrome Extension accompagnying the ML solutioon for News Articles Classification and Summarization, *What's In The News*.
+This is a Chrome Extension accompagnying the ML solution for News Articles Classification and Summarization, *What's In The News*.
 Currently, it is not available in Google Chrome store and has to be manually installed.

 To install this extension: